Welcome to the East Rochester volunteer fire department website.

 The East Rochester Fire Department is comprised of 54 active firefighters.
 We cover a 1 square mile area and have multiple mutual aid agreements with surrounding towns in the county.
 We are proud members of the 3rd Battalion in Monroe county, NY

-Friends may call TUESDAY 4-8pm at the HARLOFF Funeral Home 803 South Washington Street in East Rochester.
-Skinny’s Funeral Service will be held at 10:00am on WEDNESDAY in All Seasons Chapel at White Haven Memorial Park.
-In lieu of flowers, please consider a contribution in his memory to the East Rochester Volunteer Fire Dept. 415 Main Street East Rochester, NY 14445.
+Friends may call SATURDAY 2-4pm & 7-9pm at the HARLOFF Funeral Home 803 South Washington Street in East Rochester.
+Ray’s Funeral Mass will be celebrated on MONDAY December 1st at St. Joseph’s Church in Penfield at Noon (12:00pm).
+In lieu of flowers, please consider a contribution to; St Jeromes Church or the Leo Center for Caring 1500 Portland Ave.
+Rochester, 14621.

 The East Rochester Fire department has lost a long time member of its family.
 Lisa Battaglini Romach, wife of Department President Doug Romach and mother of Chief Mike Romach.
 Lisa was taken from us suddenly Wednesday, November 5th.
 Lisa will be remembered as a great wife, mother, grandmother and community leader.
 Her passion for music brought the community together every year through Sing-Out.
 She touched many students lives throughout the years.
 Please keep the Romach family in your thoughts and prayers.